franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-3.md

 ## Next lecture

-If your microservice is not gonna consume a REST endpoint, then this is all you need.
+If your microservice is not going to consume a REST endpoint, then this is all you need.

 But don't you have curiosity how to do that while following Contract-Driven Development best practices?
 I know you do.
 Follow this next lecture: [Pollito&rsquo;s Opinion on Spring Boot Development 4: feignClient interfaces](/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-4)